hyperledger/aries-mediator-service/README.md

 I've used one URL and setup Caddy to route traffic to the correct port on the mediator.
 I think this setup is much more clear making it easier to consume and maintain.

+### Are there other ways to manage transports?

+Sure.
+There is a ACA-py plug-in that will allow it to take both HTTP/s and WSS traffic over a single port.
+You can find it in the [Plugin Toolbox](https://github.com/hyperledger/aries-acapy-plugin-toolbox)

+My pro-tip is use Caddy.
+Reverse proxies are a tried and tru technology.

 ### Why Caddy?

 I get asked a bit why Caddy?
 NGINX is great, but I find you need a PhD in NGINX to configure it.
 Caddy is lightweight and built from the ground up be more effective in cloud (k8s / OpenShift) deployments.